• Skip to primary navigation

 • Audio input and output through USB devices

 I can’t stress enough, without getting too technical, that the important thing on that list is the first one: the new ART Android RunTime.
-It gives devices with the sames specs real-world performance increases over the same device running Android 4.4 KitKat.
+It gives devices with the same specs real-world performance increases over the same device running Android 4.4 KitKat.

-If you plan to have keep your TV box for any length of time, future-proof it as much as possible by making sure it has at least Android 5.1 or higher.
+If you plan to keep your TV box for any length of time, future-proof it as much as possible by making sure it has at least Android 5.1 or higher.

 Refresh-Rate-difference4.
 Dynamic Refresh Rate Switching